Skip to main content

 • story

-The story in Pavilion is conveyed through symbolic visuals rather than dialogue, creating a haunting and fragmented narrative that leaves much to the imagination.
-While the art and music are praised for their beauty and atmosphere, many players find the story vague and lacking closure, especially since this is only the first chapter of a two-part series.
-Overall, the game offers an intriguing but incomplete storytelling experience, with players expressing a desire for more clarity and depth in the narrative.
+The story in Pavilion is conveyed through symbolic visuals and fragmented hints rather than explicit narrative, creating a haunting and dreamlike atmosphere.
+While the art and music are praised for their beauty, many players find the story vague and lacking closure, leaving them wanting more clarity and depth.
+Overall, the game offers an intriguing but incomplete narrative experience, primarily serving as a backdrop for its puzzle mechanics.

 • “The story is teasing and haunting and unfolds in fragments.”